vishalbelsare/PECas/doc/install.rst

 The preferred way to obtain PECas is `directly from its git repository <https://github.com/adbuerger/PECas>`_.
 You can then either clone the repository, or download the current files within a zip-archive.

-To obtain the zip-file you do not need to have `git <http://git-scm.com/>`_ installed, but cloning the repository provides an easy way to recieve updates on PECas by pulling from the repository in regular intervals.
+To obtain the zip-file you do not need to have `git <http://git-scm.com/>`_ installed, but cloning the repository provides an easy way to receive updates on PECas by pulling from the repository in regular intervals.

 Install PECas
 -------------